Getting a haircut at a salon can be overwhelming for kids. Learn how to make your child’s first haircut at a salon a fun experience.

 During one of our salon visits, my husband got a haircut at the same time as our son.
 And even now at my salon, I’ll still see parents doing the same.
 Mom will get a haircut while her daughter is sitting next to her getting one, too.

 7. Go for a positive experience over a neat haircut

-Let’s say your child is reaching his patience threshold with his haircut and is just about ready to cry.
+Let’s say your child is reaching his patience threshold with his haircut and is ready to cry.
 Even with choppy and uneven hair, consider finishing the haircut now before he gets too upset.